ifmchain/ifmchain-js/README.md

 ```

 ### connect to ifmchain net
+- **url is mainnet.ifmchain.org while not input url, which net is main net**
 ```sh
 var ifmchainJs = require('ifmchain-js')()
 var url = "http://127.0.0.1:19000"; //the ifmchain url that your want to connect